2018

 HM Inspectorate of Probation

-Concerns summary The Probation Service failed to conduct an internal investigation or Serious Incident Review after a prisoner's death on licence and had a procedural failure in referring licence breaches back to the Parole Board.
+Concerns summary (AI summary) The Probation Service failed to conduct an internal investigation or Serious Incident Review after a prisoner's death on licence and had a procedural failure in referring licence breaches back to the Parole Board.

 John Armstrong